Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 BUY NOW

-I put this one next because I know it’s a very popular water heat for tiny houses.
+I put this one next because I know it’s a very popular water heater for tiny houses.
 However, I’ve had three of these now and each one of them was plagued with issues.
-At a price of $1,195, there is no excuse for it to not work well when it’s already twice the price of the next most expensive competitor.
+At a price of $1,195, there is no excuse for it to not work well when it’s twice the price of the next-most-expensive competitor.

-Another thing to know is that this unit doesn’t have the same BTUs as the other units.
+Another thing to know is that this unit doesn’t have the same BTUs, a measure of heat output, as the other units.
 My Rinnai has a max BTU output of 120,000 BTUs, while the RV-550 only has 55,000 BTUs.
-What that means in practical terms is that in my mild winters in North Carolina, the best the RV-550 could do was make my water warm, but not hot.
+That’s just under half the BTUs — which translates to half of the power.
+What that means in practical terms is that even in my mild North Carolina winters, the best the RV-550 could do was make my water warm, but not hot.

-So to sum up, it’s twice the price, half the BTUs and, in my experience, workmanship on these units is not acceptable.
+So to sum up, it’s twice the price, half the BTUs, and, in my experience, the workmanship on these units is not acceptable.

 Eco Temp L5 hot water heater